diofant/diofant/docs/tutorial/simplification.rst

 Now let's jump in and do some interesting mathematics.
 One of the most useful features of a symbolic manipulation system is the ability to simplify mathematical expressions.
-SymPy has dozens of functions to perform various kinds of simplification.
+Diofant has dozens of functions to perform various kinds of simplification.
 There is also one general function called ``simplify()`` that attempts to apply all of these functions in an intelligent way to arrive at the simplest form of an expression.
 Here are some examples